 e) Exam.
 (50%)

-To pass, your grades for the assignments and exam all need to be 5.5 or
+To pass, your grades for assignments (a), (b) and (e) have to be 6 or

-either consist of a second attempt at (b), (c) or (d), or a re-exam.
+either consist of a second attempt at (c) or (d), or a re-exam.

 LiteratureAcademic articles.
 Direct links to articles will be provided on Canvas.